-The causes to which the fund can support include Education Scholarships, Health, the Girl Child, Youth empowerment, and Environmental Conservation just to mention but a few.
+The causes to which the fund can support include education scholarships, health, improving the welfare of the girl child, improving youth livelihoods, working with persons abled differently, environmental conservation and natural resource management, just to mention but a few.

 KCDF’s Trustees and Board Members ensure that the funds raised in the legacy fund are professionally managed by reputable fund managers and the yields from the fund are dedicated to the causes they intend to support.

 The Legacy funds are pooled with KCDF’s endowment fund to maximize on the investment yields accrued.
-With ecomies of scale, this pooling of funds generates considerable higher returns than when invested alone.
-The minimum amount for setting up a Legacy Fund
+With the economies of scale, this pooling of funds generates considerable higher returns than when invested alone.

 All You Need to Know About Endowment and Legacy Funds

-The minimum viable amount to initiate a designated fund with a preferred name of an initiator is Ksh 500,000 (USD 6200)
+The minimum viable amount to initiate a designated fund with a preferred name of an initiator is Kes.
+500,000 ($ 5000)